Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Additional Experimental Settings

 \subsection{More Details about the Baselines}

-For link prediction and relation prediction, we select baselines from the current OGB leaderboard \footnote{\url{https://ogb.stanford.edu/docs/leader_linkprop/}} based on two major factors: scalability and performance.
-All the models from the leaderboard have released their code and the paper attached.
-We adopt the published number if available on the leaderboard with additional verification.
-For the rest, we use their official implementation with tuned parameters for model benchmarking as listed below.
+For link prediction and relation prediction, we select baselines from the current OGB leaderboard \footnote{\url{https://ogb.stanford.edu/docs/leader_linkprop/}} based on two main factors: scalability and prediction performance.
+All the public models have code released with a technical report.
+With additional verification, we adopt the published numbers if available on the leaderboard.
+For the rest, we benchmark the model using their official implementation and tuning parameters as listed below.